In my university summer holiday, I chose to volunteer in India for three weeks with Vocational Impact.

 I felt very welcomed through this greeting and taken back by the discipline these children had.

-Once they all explained who they were and I explained what I do and also the reason I travelled to India to help out at the children’s home and make a film, we started to organise ourselves into teams to play cricket.
+Once they all explained who they were and I explained what I do and also the reason I travelled to India to help out and make a film and take pictures, we started to organise ourselves into teams to play cricket.
 This was very relevant and an important factor into the interactions I had with the children and it helped engage the children.
 The boys really enjoy cricket and get very competitive throughout the whole game, which keeps the tension levels quite high.
 After a long sweat and intense game the day was coming to an end and I was picked up by the driver and taken back to my accommodation.

 AND SO THE FILMING BEGINS

-On my second day at the organisation I got stuck in straight away and had an incredible opportunity to film an event run by an India organisation that both the girls and boys participated in.
+On my second day I got stuck in straight away and had an incredible opportunity to film an event run by an Indian organisation that both the girls and boys participated in.
 The event consisted of a variety of role-play activities and a talent show, which engaged and created a lot of laughter for all the children.
 Upon arrival to the boy’s house where all the boys and girls were I heard echoes of laughter, which created such a positive environment.

 What stood out for me was when the children got into groups and performed to an audience.
 I feel the idea of making the children feel included and making them express themselves is vital towards their growth and confidence.
 Just before the event was coming to a close, an activity to round off the day involved all the children getting up and dancing to some Bollywood music.
 All the children really enjoyed this activity and all joined in.
 After a short period of time I was persuaded to dance and before I knew it I got all the children following my dance moves.